Tarandeep234/First-taran/README.md

 # First-taran
-this is my forst GitHub repository as author- tarandeep kaur
+this is my forst GitHub repository<br>
+as author- tarandeep kaur